|Today||Saturday 8 Mar 2014|

 A Sunday lunchtime series in which some of the liveliest contemporary theologians and spiritual teachers speak about the challenges, contradictions and joys of being a Christian in the world today.
 Each event includes time for questions and answers.

-The events take place 1-2pm on the first Sunday in the month in the crypt at St Paul’s Cathedral.
-Admission is free, un-ticketed and open to all, and seating is first come, first served.
+The events take place 1-2pm on the first Sunday in the month in the Wren Suite in the crypt of St Paul’s Cathedral.
+Admission is free, un-ticketed and open to all.
+Seating is first come, first served.

 St Paul’s Forum runs a programme of events at St Paul’s Cathedral exploring Christian life and spirituality.
 The programme is open to all and will continue with retreats, reflective study days, services, public debates and talks.
 For full details of the programme and other events run by St Paul’s Forum, please contact us at: